grain-lang/grain-lang.org/src/tooling/grain_doc.md

 This attribute requires a [Semantic Version](https://semver.org/) before the colon (`:`) and a description of the change after the colon.

-When generating docs, adds a history table to the `<details>` element created by the `@since` attribute if both were used; otherwise, a new `<details>` element titled  "History" will be inserted above the type signature.
+When generating docs, adds a history table to the `<details>` element created by the `@since` attribute if both were used; otherwise, a new `<details>` element titled  "History" will be added above the type signature.
 When using this attribute, you'll be required to specify the `--current-version=X.X.X` flag to the `grain doc` command.
 This allows you to specify newer versions in your source code, and the generated docs will show "next" instead of the version.

 ### @deprecated